Vancarii/fibclock/README.md

 1. **Models**:
    - `City`: Represents a city with a name, id, and time zone.
 Includes a struct for the list of selectable Cities
    - `Alarm`: Represents an alarm with a scheduled time
-   - `FibonacciAlarmManager`: Calculates Fibonacci numbers for alarm scheduling and returns the next value
+   - `FibonacciAlarmManager`: Calculates Fibonacci numbers using memoization for alarm scheduling and returns the next value

 2. **ViewModel**:
    - `ClockViewModel`: Manages the app's state, including the current time, selected city, alarm scheduling, day/night mode, and animations.